syncfusion-content/winui-docs/winui/samples.md

 ### WinUI UWP

-The WinUI UWP projet can be explored in Visual Studio by clicking `Run Local Demos` and selecting `UWP` to open the `WinUI Sample Browser`.
+The WinUI UWP project can be explored in Visual Studio by clicking `Run Local Demos` and selecting `UWP` to open the `WinUI Sample Browser`.

 ![Explore Syncfusion WinUI Demos with UWP Project](Guide-to-run-the-samples-images/exploring-winui-uwp-sample-browser.png)